-- 1. The expanded figures for the CLJSPC budget to be circulated to members by officers. - 2.
+- 1. The figures for the Local Plan be circulated to members by officers. - 2.
 The content of the report be noted.

 4. Confirmation of Housing Scrutiny Sub-Committee Minutes

 RESOLVED that the Housing Scrutiny Sub-Committee minutes of 19 March be confirmed.